 Email firstname.lastname@example.org for issues with DTA Connect.

-- Apply for food assistance (SNAP) It takes only 20 minutes!
+- Apply for food assistance (SNAP benefits) It takes only 20 minutes!

 - Apply for cash assistance (EAEDC or TAFDC)